EdJoPaTo/website-stalker-example/sites/com-apple-diversity.md

 ### Empowering creatives through career building. ###

 This past year, Apple launched an innovative new community program, Today at Apple Creative Studios, to provide career-building mentorship and training for young people facing barriers to meaningful artistic education and resources.
-Working in partnership with nonprofit community organizations, Creative Studios has amplified emerging artists’ voices in Beijing, Chicago, London, Los Angeles, New York, Paris, Rome, and Washington, D.C.
+Working in partnership with nonprofit community organizations, Creative Studios has amplified emerging artists’ voices in Bangkok, Beijing, Chicago, London, Los Angeles, New York, Paris, Rome, and Washington, D.C.

 ### Designed
  with